isabella232/limitless-flows-blueprint/blueprint/index.md

 You can learn more about Limitless and Genesys at: [https://www.limitlesstech.com/genesys/](https://www.limitlesstech.com/genesys/ "Goes to the GigCX with Limitless and Genesys page").

-# **Implementation steps**
+# Implementation steps

-## **Connecting to Limitless SmartCrowd**
+## Connecting to Limitless SmartCrowd

 Without connectivity to Limitless SmartCrowd, you cannot bring Experts into the conversation.
-The Expert Crowd uses the SmartCrowd platform to receive conversations and respond to them.
-Experts can do this via Web or Mobile App, and they receive rewards on a per task basis.
-Limitless operates a fully managed service for the Expert Crowd, so that all required is a Limitless Client to connect to the platform and route tasks.
+The expert crowd uses the SmartCrowd platform to receive conversations and respond to them.
+The expert can do this via Web or Mobile App, and they receive rewards on a per task basis.
+Limitless operates a fully managed service for the expert crowd, so that all required is a Limitless Client to connect to the platform and route tasks.
 This blueprint shows you how to achieve that for Genesys Cloud.

 Steps to connectivity: